Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Introduction

-In general, we highlight our four-fold contributions: \begin{itemize} \item{In this paper, we propose a novel UDA solution, named style-aware feature fusion (SAFF), to bridge the large gap between domains and transfer knowledge while alleviating the loss of class-discriminative information.
-Meanwhile, a novel style-aware self-intermediate domain (SSID) is also designed to generate labeled and style-rich auxiliary intermediate features by style-aware extraction and fusion, implicitly narrowing the gap between the source and target domains.} \item{An external memory bank is introduced to store specified features based on the sample index and then calculate their class centers for the subsequent computation.} \item{Develop the novel intra- and inter-domain losses for the SAFF to improve the class recognition ability and feature compatibility of the network respectively.
-Besides, we simulate the rich latent feature space of SSID by infinite sampling and demonstrate the convergence of the proposed loss function for the first time.} \item{Conduct extensive experiments on commonly used domain adaptive benchmarks to validate the proposed method\footnote{The code will be released on \url{https://github.com/LyWang12/SAFF}}.
-The experimental results show that, as a plug-in-plug-out technique, SAFF can be easily applied to various UDA backbones and achieves the best performances, including 84.86$\%$ on Office-Home and 85.40$\%$ on VisDA-2017.} \end{itemize}
+In general, we highlight our four-fold contributions: \begin{itemize} \item{We propose Style-aware Self-Intermediate Domain (SSID), a novel UDA solution, to bridge domain gaps and transfer knowledge while preserving class-discriminative information.
+Additionally, SSID is designed to generate labeled and style-rich auxiliary features, narrowing the gap between domains.} \item{An external memory bank stores specified features based on sample indices, allowing for the extraction of stable class features and class-wise style features.} \item{We develop novel intra- and inter-domain losses based on the memory bank to enhance the network's class recognition ability and feature compatibility, respectively.
+Additionally, we simulate the rich latent feature space of SSID through infinite sampling and demonstrate, for the first time, the convergence of the proposed loss function.} \item{Extensive experiments on commonly used domain adaptive benchmarks validate the proposed SSID, demonstrating its effectiveness as a plug-and-play technique applicable to various UDA backbones.} \footnote{The code will be released on \url{https://github.com/LyWang12/SSID}} \end{itemize}

-\section{RELATED WORK}
+\section{Related Work}

-UDA has attracted increasing attention in the deep learning community, aiming to minimize distribution differences between different but related domains.
-Recently, many UDA methods have been proposed and successfully applied in cross-domain applications.
-Existing UDA methods could be mainly divided into two categories, difference-based UDA and adversarial-based UDA.
+UDA has garnered attention in the deep learning community for minimizing distribution differences between different but related domains.
+Many methods have been proposed and applied in cross-domain applications.
+These methods can be broadly categorized into two types: difference-based UDA and adversarial-based UDA.